hamzamecca16/hamzamecca16.github.io/sample_page.md

 The next step was uploading the new table to Tableau and create a visualization.

-I looked at the correlation between average daily heart rate and daily steps.
+I looked at the correlation between the average daily heart rate and daily steps.

 <img src="images/average_heartrate_vs_steps.png?raw=true"/>